 - Long-Term Medical Leave

 - Personal Leave time

 - Hourly salary range: $16.12 to $24.18 ($33,532.72 to $50,298.98 annually)

 - Many more

-Applicants’ must successfully pass oral interview, interactive dispatching environment skills test and background investigation.
+Applicants must pass an oral interview, interactive dispatching environment skills test, and background investigation.

 Upon receiving a conditional offer of employment, a polygraph, psychological exam, physical exam, and drug screen will be conducted.